Reservoir-Research/geocaret/docs/installation/using_image.rst

 First you’ll need to create a new folder for your GeoCARET workspace, and then inside this you must then create three sub-folders:

--  ``data``, which will hold your input data files.
+-  **data**, which will hold your input data files.
--  ``outputs``, which will hold the analyses output files
+-  **outputs**, which will hold the analyses output files
--  ``auth``, which will hold your GEE authentication credentials
+-  **auth**, which will hold your GEE_ authentication credentials

-For example on linux or macOS, open a shell prompt, or on Windows open PowerShell, and then type:
+For example open a shell prompt if on Linux or macOS, or PowerShell if on Windows, and type:

 .. code-block:: bash